RokasMarcinkevicius/RokasMarcinkevicius/README.md

 Hi 👋 My name is Rokas Marcinkevičius
 =====================================

-Senior Software Engineer @ Topo Centras / Lecturer @ CodeAcademy
+Senior Software Engineer @ Tickmill / Lecturer @ CodeAcademy
 -----------------------------------------------------------

 Senior Software Engineer and C# lecturer with industry experience building websites, web applications and APIs.
 I specialize in C# and have professional experience working with .Net, MSSQL and Python.
 I also have experience working with Vue, React, Node.js and other similar web development tools & languages.